sethwhite444/MIST-4610-Group-7---Project-2/README.md

 - Deaths - numerator in mortality rate

 What makes this question non-trivial?

-Filtering
-- Filters JHU_COVID_19 by case type with confirmed cases Joining tables
+- Filtering; Filters JHU_COVID_19 by case type with confirmed cases
-- Join on date
-- Join on geographic field (country region <> region) Belgium Aggregation
+- Joining tables; Join on date, Join on geographic field (country region <> region) Belgium
-- Group by date, country region, age group
+- Aggregation; Group by date, country region, age group
-Creating a new metric
-- Calculating mortality rate; deaths / cases
+- Creating a new metric; Calculating mortality rate; deaths / cases
-Comparing over time and demographics
-- Analyze how mortality rates differs: across age groups, countries, time
+- Comparing over time and demographics; Analyze how mortality rates differs: across age groups, countries, time

 Why this is interesting / meaningful?
 This analysis goes beyond just tracking COVID_19 cases in general and instead examines who was most affected by the pandemic.
 By incorporating age groups we can see whether older populations experienced higher mortality rates, how risk was different between regions in Belgium, and how mortality patterns changed over time.

 Question 2: How did the growth rate of COVID-19 cases relate to changes in mortality across Belgium over time?

 Which columns are relevant?

 From SCS_BE_DETAILED_MORTALITY
 - Date
 - Region - Belgium
 - Deaths

 From JHU_COVID_19
 - Date
 - Country region - belgium